ria08/flat_pricing/README.md

 CITY WITH MOST LISTINGS: Gurgaon

-FLAT DISTRIBUTION BY PRICE

-Mid-Range flat makes for the largest share of flat types.
+FLAT DISTRIBUTION BY PRICE: Mid-Range flat makes for the largest share of flat types.

-FLAT DISTRIBUTION BY OWNERSHIP

-Majority of flats are freehold.
+FLAT DISTRIBUTION BY OWNERSHIP: Majority of flats are freehold.
 This column is further drilled down to showcase transaction for each ownership.
 In freehold, resale properties hold highest position.

-AVERAGE PRICE PER LOCATION

-Average price of flats in Mumbai is highest and lowest in Nagpur.
+AVERAGE PRICE PER LOCATION: Average price of flats in Mumbai is highest and lowest in Nagpur.

-AVERAGE PRICE PER FURNISHING

-Average price of flats is highest for semi furnished flats.
+AVERAGE PRICE PER FURNISHING: Average price of flats is highest for semi furnished flats.

 SLICERS USED: Flat type, floor number, bathroom, balcony.

+  EXECUTIVE SUMMARY FOR REAL ESTATE MARKET:

+🏙️ Prioritize Gurgaon for higher advertising spend and competitive strategies as this city has the maximum listings.

+📢 Increase focus on advertising 3BHK flats so that supply can match the demand.

+💰 Offer attractive deals in the mid-range segment to convert potential buyers into successful homeowners.

+📝  Increase the listings of resale properties under freehold ownership as they are easier to transact.

+🏡 Focus on city specific campaigns like luxury marketing in Mumbai and affordable housing in Nagpur.